sleak-lbl/weekly-emails/items/corones.md

-### Nominations for James Corones Award in Leadership, Community Building & Communication Now Open!
+### Nominations for James Corones Award in Leadership, Community Building & Communication Open Through December 31!

 Do you know a mid-career scientist or engineer (10-20 years post-PhD) who's making an impact in leadership, community building, and scientific